 Dahlias grew wild for centuries in the mountainous areas of Mexico and Guatemala.
 It’s not believed that the flowers were actually cultivated by the Aztecs, although they may have gathered them as a foraged food source.

-It’s also thought that the Aztecs used the flowers as a ritualistic symbol from a handful of carvings left behind showing a shape similar to the Dahlia bloom.
+It’s also thought that the Aztecs used the flowers as a ceremonial symbol from a handful of carvings left behind, showing a shape similar to the Dahlia bloom.
 Not much is known for sure about Dahlias and how they were used, traded, or symbolically valued during this period.

 It is believed that the large Tree Dahlia was used to carry water in its hollow stems, earning it the name Acocotli in Aztec, which means “water cane.”
 This Tree Dahlia was the first species that explorers encountered and, for many years, was believed to be the only type native to the area.
 Smaller and more colorful dahlia varieties were only discovered decades later, in the 1600s.

 The original interest in Dahlia plants that led to their import into Europe was not based on the beauty of their flowers.